rrelande/LGE-Serial-protocol/README.md

 in my experience the largest payload has been 124 bytes.

 ### variable payload
-The payload includes a set of 'type-lenght-value' data units.
+The payload includes a set of 'type-length-value' data units.
 * First 10 bits are for the data type (T)
-* Subsequent 2 bit indicate the length (L) in byte of the value, valid values is mostly 0 and 1.
+* Subsequent 2 bit indicate the length (L) in byte of the value, Known to be valid length is 0 and 1, but longer length is seen.
-Value of 0 means that only 2 bits are used for the full TLV.  (only 16 different values in this most basic TLV).
+Lenght of 0 means that only 4 bits are used for value (V).
+It means that 2 bytes are used for the full TLV PDU, which maps conveniently into the 8 bit framed serial data stream.
+(only 16 different values area available in this most basic TLV format).
-Value OF 1 means that 3 bits are used for the full TLV data unit.
+Length of 1 means that 3 bytes are used for the full TLV data unit.
+Length of Value field is then 4+8 bits=12 bits.
-* remaining 4 bits are for encoding the value.
+* remaining bits are for encoding the value.
+As indicated above, length of value is minimal 4 bits, frequently 12 bits,
+occasionally longer.

+### Data type dictionary
-To help identify the TLV, the full 2 bytes (16 bits) are denoted here in documentation although only the 10 first bytes define the type of data unit.
+To help identify and document the identified TLV, the full 2 bytes (16 bits) are denoted here in documentation.
+The 10 first bits define the type of data unit. which is followed by 2 bits for length.
+A type always has a fixed associated length.

+This means that type and length (12 bits)
-To help documentation, It assumes that value of remaining is 0.
+To help documentation, below denotation assumes that value (V) of remaining 4 bits (part of value) is 0.

 Example of data type in PDU
 * indoor temperature type is 7f 50